Limbo (1999 film): Plot

-When Joe's dissolute half-brother Bobby shows up, he asks Joe to help crew his boat to pick up a client.
+When Joe's dissolute half-brother Bobby (Casey Siemaszko) shows up, he asks Joe to help crew his boat to pick up a client.
 Joe brings along Donna and Noelle.
-They dock for the night in an isolated bay and Bobby reveals the truth: he is involved in marijuana smuggling and had dumped a load overboard when he was spooked by the police.
+They dock for the night in an isolated bay, and Bobby reveals the truth: he is involved in marijuana smuggling and had dumped a load overboard when he was spooked by the police.
 Now they are going to meet Bobby's partners to settle his debt.
 That night, men sneak onto the boat and kill Bobby.

 Joe, Donna, and Noelle flee to a nearby island where the men begin to hunt them.
 They take shelter in an abandoned cabin and try to survive.
-As they do they grow closer and Noelle finds a diary written by a teenage girl who had lived in the cabin with her family.
+As they do, they grow closer.
+Noelle finds a diary written by a teenage girl who had lived in the cabin with her family.
 She spends the nights reading segments of the diary to Joe and Donna.
-Eventually Donna looks at the diary and discovers that it is blank after the portion her daughter Noelle had read during the first two evenings.
-Noelle had made up most of its contents, expressing her own feelings.
+Eventually, Donna looks at the diary and discovers that it is blank after the portion her daughter Noelle had read during the first two evenings: Noelle had made up most of its contents, expressing her own feelings.
 They maintain a signal fire and scrape some food from the seashore.

-After a week and a half a seaplane piloted by Smilin' Jack Johannson lands.
+After a week and a half, a seaplane piloted by Smilin' Jack Johannson lands.
 He says that he is looking for supplies, his radio is busted, and that he doesn't have enough fuel to fly them out.
 He tells Joe that he was hired by a couple of men to look for three people roughing it.
-When told of Bobby's murder, he expresses sympathy and promises to return the next day and rescue them.
-Joe, who does not trust Jack, sees the radio was removed, and remains unsure of whether the seaplane return will bring rescue or the men who killed his brother.
+When told of Bobby's murder, Jack expresses sympathy and promises to return the next day and rescue them.
+Joe, who does not trust Jack, sees that the radio was removed, and remains unsure of whether the seaplane return will bring rescue or the men who killed his brother.
 A stressful few days of rain prevent any flights' return.
-One morning Joe, Donna, and Noelle gather on the beach as a seaplane flies towards them, larger than the one belonging to Jack.
+One morning, Joe, Donna, and Noelle gather on the beach as a seaplane flies towards them, larger than the one belonging to Jack.